theHDM/hexboard2/README.md

 create one object per audio source, with multiple pin outs use circle buffer and mutex pointers when needed

+DONE but has to be on core 1
+PIXEL.h
-DONE but has to be on core 1 PIXEL.h poll() to send pixel data each frame (60fps, or 16384uS per frame) do all color coversions before polling -- should only send the buffer.
+poll() to send pixel data each frame (60fps, or 16384uS per frame) do all color coversions before polling -- should only send the buffer.

 consider running the OLED / menu on core 1 because it's blocky.

+DONE
 ```
 struct hex_coordinate {int q, int r, int s};
 make an ordered map of pixel ID to coordinate and back
 can look up "coordinates of pixel" or "pixel at this coordinate"
 ```
+DONE
 ```
 struct instruction {
   enum {note on, note off, control change, program change, palette swap, preset swap, etc.}
   int some sort of parameter
 }
 ```
+STARTED
 ```
 class oneSingleHex {
   friend keyboard_obj (allow inheritance)